hadican/failedkite/README.md

 `Failedkite` is a webhook project for `Buildkite` to notify users via direct message (DM) on `Slack` for failed builds.

-Currently, on Buildkite integration settings, you can only notify users via public/private #channel, not individually.
+Currently, on Buildkite integration settings, you can only notify users via public/private `#channel`, not individually.

 ## How it works?